BollingerGrohmann/SPKL-BG-SpecklePY-LIB/README.md

 ![image](https://user-images.githubusercontent.com/88777268/231454300-6b9d3f70-6acf-4cab-b279-7880ee11def3.png)

 * For the ```ColumnOffsetEvaluation``` Class, important to note is the ```column_parameter```.
-This string refers to the Revit Group name for columns and depends on a number of factors such as language in which Revit is being used in.
+This string refers to the Revit category name for columns and depends on a number of factors such as language in which Revit is being used in.
 When a false parameter is provided, the user will be prompted with a list of possible names.
 Update accordingly.
 For this example, the string "@Tragwerksstützen" will need to be replaced with "@Structural Columns".

 ![image](https://user-images.githubusercontent.com/88777268/231455761-eae84dba-5d37-4254-b815-42a7b3c17c61.png)